ru-fix/completable-reactor/docs/handler-merger-model/handler-merger-model.md

 First transition.
 Merges them together by merger function and passes Payload_1 to outgoing transition.

 Now we are ready to make big step to parallel execution.
 As an example lets implement purchasing process.
-Suppose that customer with identifier `userId` want to buy product with identifier `item`.
+Suppose that customer with identifier `userId` wants to buy product with identifier `item`.
 During purchase process we have to reserve money on users account and reserve product in our storage. `BillingService` will provide asynchronous method to reserve money.
 And StorageFacility will provide asynchronous method to reserve product in the storage.
 We can require reservation in parallel in both services and